Onyeami/onyeamibattleships/README.md

 - From here, the players need to select either option 1 for easy level, option 2 for medium level and option 3 for hard level
 - Players have 30 seconds waiting time to make a guess for the easy level, 20 seconds for medium level and 10 seconds for the hard level
 - The first player to sink all of their opponent's ships wins the game.
+- Click on RUN PROGRAM tab if you want to start a new game.

 **Objectives**: The objective of the game is to sink all of your opponent's ships before they sink yours.